Castell'Arquato one of the best towns in emilia romagna

 How to move around

 Exploring Italy is a lifetime experience and there are indeed many ways to move around.
 But when it comes to exploring villages and towns there are no doubts, a road trip is the best solution.
-It could be either by renting a car or why not, with a van/camping car.
+It could be either by renting a car or with your own van/camping car.

 The best places to stay in Emilia Romagna